RishabhBamabani/Retail_Data_Analysis---Python/README.md

 # Retail_Data_Analysis---Python
-Utilized Python with NumPy, Pandas, Matplotlib, and Seaborn to analyze customer retail data.
-Investigated transaction, product category, and customer information to understand shopping behaviors and trends.
+Utilized Python pacakages like NumPy, Pandas, Matplotlib, and Seaborn to analyze customer retail data.
+Look into transaction, product category, and customer information to understand shopping behaviors and trends of Customers in a goven data set.
+Provide Visual Representation for some comparisons